 Voter participation: Dr Andy Asquith

 Dr Andy Asquith is a public management specialist.
-His commentary focuses on voter engagement, including online and compulsory voting.
+His commentary focuses on local government and public sector reform.

 Professor Christoph Schumacher

 Christoph Schumacher is a Professor in Innovation and Economics.
 He has a particular interest in how innovation can be fostered to grow New Zealand’s economy but can also provide commentary on economic development, New Zealand’s economic performance, trade, privatisation and the impact of the minimum wage.
 He is currently in Germany and will be here for the rest of the year on sabbatical leave so will not be available for ‘live’ comments due to the time difference.

 Phone: (09) 213 6281; Mobile: 021 883 509; Email: C.Schumacher@massey.ac.nz